What is Fractured Intent? How to Avoid This Content Mistake

 What is fractured intent in SEO and content, in simple terms?

-How can RightBlogger help me avoid fractured intent in my blog posts?
+How can RightBlogger help me fix fractured intent across my site?

 New:Autoblogging + Scheduling